-Paikiasothy Saravanamuttu of the Centre for Policy Alternatives (CPA), a civil-society organisation, sees a "crying need for a change in the paradigm of governance".
+Paikiasothy Saravanamuttu of the Centre for Policy Alternatives (CPA), a civilsociety organisation, sees a "crying need for a change in the paradigm of governance".
 In a recent essay, he bemoaned a culture of populism and impunity with no transparency and little accountability.
-Points he raised included:
+Points he raised included: • Too many people rely on subsidies from the cradle to grave, while masses hardly get any government support at all.

-- Politicians have patterns of always promising more public-sector jobs and higher pay for civil servants before elections. - The country cannot afford to run loss-making state-owned enterprises. - Taxation must increase, not decline. - The military devours too many resources.
+• Politicians have patterns of always promising more public-sector jobs and higher pay for civil servants before elections.

+• The country cannot afford to run lossmaking state-owned enterprises.

+• Taxation must increase, not decline.

+• The military devours too many resources.